wercker-labs/wercker-blog/source/posts/2013-08-05-campfire-notifications-for-wercker.md

 <a href="http://blog.wercker.com/2013/07/31/Add-hipchat-notifications.html">Last week</a> with HipChat notifications, we introduced the 'after-steps' functionality on wercker, which allows you to create hooks to be called after builds or deploys.
     With the <a href="http://blog.wercker.com/2013/07/22/Announcing-the-Open-Delivery-platform.html">Open Delivery platform</a> you are now able to create your own <a href="http://devcenter.wercker.com/articles/boxes/">boxes</a> and
 <a href="http://devcenter.wercker.com/articles/steps/">steps</a> for your build and
 deployment <a href="http://devcenter.wercker.com/articles/introduction/pipeline.html">pipelines</a> on wercker.
-In this post we want to showcase how to add <a href="http://campfirenow.com">Campfire</a> notifications throught the 'Campfire-Notify-Step'
+In this post we want to showcase how to add <a href="http://campfirenow.com">Campfire</a> notifications through the 'Campfire-Notify-Step', which is an `after-step` as well.
 </h4>

 ![image](http://f.cl.ly/items/263n40133k442U3E1p2A/wercker%2Bcampfire.png)